andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 We couldn't possibly be going *all the way up there*.
 It looks an insurmountable task.
-1,500 feet into the azure Norwegian sky, a climb to the top of the spire of the Empire state building, a fight against the relentless pull of gravity, with every step.
+1,500 feet into the azure Norwegian sky, the equivalent of climbing to the tip of the spire of the Empire state building, each step a fight against the relentless tug of gravity.

 <p class="block-quote">
 Colossal palisades<br>